alexeast99/sudoku/README.md

 Work in Progress.

-1 or 9 board sudoku game.
+Classic sudoku game.
 Built using GTK+-3.0, the official C++ interface gtkmm for GTK, and C++.